 The next chapters of this document contain a detailed background and definitions for the yearly reporting of sustainable juices as has been agreed amongst the members of the Sustainable Juice Covenant (SJC).
-The schedule below can be used as a quick reference to determine whether amounts are in scope and whether they are from a sustainable source according to SJC definitions.
+The schedule below can be used as a quick reference to determine whether amounts are in scope, what should be reported in the data collection sheet and the validation which is needed to demonstrate whether the sustainably reported amounts are from a sustainable source according to SJC.